adradek/testTask/README.md

 ## First problem

-Your task is to write a method that calculates the max possible quality of the computer cluster.
+Your task is to write a **method that calculates the max possible quality of the computer cluster**.
 Cluster consists of one or more machines.
 Your method will take the following params

 - array of the computers' `speeds`, e.g. [10, 5, 7, 12, 130]
 - array of the computers' `reliabilities`, e.g. [3, 6, 8, 9, 10]